ionos-cloud/ionosctl/docs/README.md

 * Use the `--output` option

 You can control the output format with the `--output` or `-o` option.
 IonosCTL supports JSON format for all commands output by specifying `--output=json`.
-By default, the output is set to human-readable format.
+By default, the output is set to `text`.

 * Use the `--quiet` option